Fostering Innovation Through Research

 Food from Thought contributes to the development of new initiatives and enhancements to programs at the University of Guelph that provide first-rate research training and development to faculty, post-doctoral researchers and graduate students.

-Food from Thought Innovation Grants
+Food from Thought Innovation and Commercialization Grants

 Skills for Research Impact Workshops